 Your website is the home of your online presence, and it’s incredibly important for a lot of businesses to succeed online.
 While there is a lot social media can do, there is still a lot that a website does better.
 Showcasing services, serving as an online store, and hosting articles/blogs to name a few of the most important.

 What all that being said, social media is a perfect complement to your website.
 You can share the things listed above on social media, with a video, photo, and link to draw interest.
 If someone is interested in what they see on social media, they can get the full story on your website.

 Last but not least, retargeting.
 The way we like to explain retargeting is when you’re online shopping for a new pair of shoes.
 For whatever reason, you didn’t quite pull the trigger on the new pair of shoes, and now everywhere you go on the internet, you see these shoes.

 98% of website traffic doesn’t convert on the first visit, and this is why retargeting is such a key piece to the puzzle.

 So what happens after that… well.
-It’s back to content…And around and around the ecosystem we go.
+It’s back to content…And around and around the marketing ecosystem we go.
 It’s a never-ending cycle of creating new content, posting it in the right places, using paid advertising to show it to new people, and driving them to your website.
 When done correctly, this ecosystem becomes a machine that generates more and more interest in your business the longer it operates!
-Eventually, the ecosystem might even run itself and will allow you to be constantly creating and driving traffic without much thought.
+Eventually, the marketing ecosystem might even run itself and will allow you to be constantly creating and driving traffic without much thought.

 That is why we love our marketing ecosystem idea so much, it’s so simple, yet so effective!